How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 • Industry research reports

-• Using Tools such as exploding topics (freemium), google trends (free), SEMrush trends (Paid).
+• Using Tools such as exploding topics (freemium), Google Trends (free), and SEMrush Trends (Paid).

-• Valuation and investment advice blogs.
-Financial statements(10K) of listed firms & Pitch decks of entrepreneurs.
+• Valuation and investment advice blogs, financial statements(10K) of listed firms, and pitch decks of entrepreneurs.

 They will have a rationale for their investment advice or why such a product/service is in their portfolio.